 The addition of genetic data provides a major new dimension for the study and is expected to result in much deeper insights into how we age," said Richard Hodes, director of the National Institute on Aging.
 "With detailed information on genetic background, combined with the wealth of data on important aspects of the lives of older people, researchers will be better able to describe the spectrum of behavioral and environmental risk factors for disease and disability, as well as those that may protect our health."

 Several genetic data products derived from these samples are available.
-Some data are distributed through the NIH GWAS repository (dbGaP) and others are HRS data products.
-Detailed information can be found on each product's page.
+Some data are distributed through the NCBI Database of Genotypes and Phenotypes (dbGaP) and others are available through the HRS web site.

 - Genotype Data Version 1 (2006-2008 samples)